-In Fig. \ref{fig_01}.c the temporal response of the output power is plotted on a logscale for 4 PZT elements with a turn off switching speed of 1-2~$\mu$s and for 1 heater with turn off speed of 1~ms. Turn off switching speed is here defined as time needed to achieve a $V_\pi$ voltage change after the element receives the command.
-The data is obtained with Thorlabs DET025AFC detector which has a bandwidth up to 2~GHz but a dynamic range limiting the extinction ratio measurement dynamics.
-Thus in Fig. \ref{fig_01}.d the extinction ratio of 1 of the PZT elements measured with a thorlabs S121C powerhead is plotted as function of a much slower time scale.
+In Fig. \ref{fig_01}.c, the temporal response of the output power is plotted for 4 PZT elements with a turn off switching speed of 1-2~$\mu$s (mainly limited by the driving electronics) and for 1 heater with turn off speed of 1~ms. Turn off switching speed is here defined as time needed to achieve a $\pi$ phase shift after the element receives the command.
+The data is obtained with Thorlabs DET025AFC detector having a bandwidth of 2~GHz but a dynamic range limiting the extinction ratio measurements.
+Thus in Fig. \ref{fig_01}.d the extinction ratio of 1 of the PZT elements, measured with a thorlabs S121C powerhead, is plotted with a slower time scale.
 Here an extinction ratio of 40-50~dB is obtained, but is limited by drifts in the PZT due to the high accuracy needed to set the phase of the switch building block (see supplemental material).
 To switch the PZT actuator from 0 to $\pi$ a voltage between $V_{\pi} = 12-15$~V is needed.
-This architecture allows one to temporally shape the laser pulse as shown in Fig. \ref{fig_01} where we created a 30~$\mu s$ long square pulse, which is later used in the experiment as detection pulse for the time of flight.
+This architecture allows one to temporally shape the laser pulse, see Fig. \ref{fig_01}.e, where we created a 30~$\mu$s square pulse, used in the experiment as detection pulse.